Child Custody And Visitation

 Families’ circumstances change, and sometimes you need to modify an existing child custody or visitation order.
 The law in Fairfax requires a formal legal process to change these orders, with the child’s well-being as the guiding concern.
 Common reasons for modification include relocation, new job schedules, or shifts in the child's needs.
 The court requires evidence that a meaningful change has affected the child's life to consider modifying an order.

 When you seek a modification, you typically file in the Fairfax County Juvenile and Domestic Relations District Court or Circuit Court, depending on where you received the original order.
 The court expects detailed documentation—such as address changes or new work hours—to demonstrate the impact on the child’s home life and routines.
-Relocating to another school district in Fairfax or moving to a nearby county such as Loudoun or Arlington can prompt review of custody arrangements, as the court wants stability and support in the child's environment.
+Relocating to another school district in Fairfax or moving to a nearby county, such as Loudoun or Arlington, can prompt a review of custody arrangements, as the court wants stability and support in the child's environment.

 Frequently Asked Questions About Child Custody & Visitation in Fairfax